ruthpohrp/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
-DukePro(f) has no consultation events that have the tag(s) specified
+DukePro(f) has no consultation events that have the tag(s) specified.

   * 1b1.
 An empty events list is displayed with a with a message indicating 0 events are matched with the tags specified.

-    Use case ends
+    Use case ends.
 ```

 ### Non-Functional Requirements